EmilioAtZoi/StateManagementPoC/README.md

 - Process state changes sequentially to avoid race conditions.
 - Retry failed state updates automatically.

-**Event-Driven Updates:**

-- Use event listeners to detect state changes and trigger updates.
-- Emit events for state updates to notify other parts of the system.

 **Compatibility with Legacy and New APIs:**

 - Support both legacy and new APIs for cloud synchronization.
-- Use the bridge to handle compatibility between APIs.

 ### Indirect devices